 Florida Humanities’ American Rescue Plan grants will direct funds to eligible organizations for short term general operating support.
 Funding is intended to meet immediate operational needs in order for organizations to maintain delivery of public humanities programming and resources in their communities.

-Organizations interested in pursuing programmatic grants should apply for funding under our Community Project Grant program.
+Direct programmatic expenses are not eligible for support under this funding opportunity.
+Applicants interested in pursuing programmatic grants should apply for funding under our Community Project Grant program.
 Click here for current deadlines and application instructions.
 Organizations are eligible to apply for and receive both a Florida Humanities ARP grant as well as a Community Project grant.

 Funding Highlights and Key Dates

 Application Deadline: September 1, 2021 at 12pm EST

 —All applications will be competitively reviewed in one funding cycle.